 I’m really good at a lot of things.

 If I really want to do something, I will figure out how to do it well.
 Period.
 At that moment I realized that I could pull any idea out of my treasure chest and I would be successful.
 Not because the idea is brilliant but because the Idea Maker is a painfully stubborn Taurus who won’t rest until her feet are on stable ground.
 Instead of trying to figure out which idea was the safest, I started to think about which process I actually enjoyed doing the most.
-Of course, I found myself back at square one with The Watchlist.
+Of course, I found myself back at square one.

 Mastering The Art of Steadfastness

-Before I began the process of relaunching The Watchlist, I had been listening to an episode of Myleik Teele’s podcast that centered around developing a marathon mindset.
+Before I began the process of relaunching, I had been listening to an episode of Myleik Teele’s podcast that centered around developing a marathon mindset.
 The two-hour episode reflected on the notion that greatness takes time.
 It was something that I knew but it wasn’t something that I accepted for myself.
 I was so used to instant gratification that when I didn’t quickly see even the smallest fruits of my labor it became a signal that something wasn’t working.
 Myleik challenged me to stretch out my timeline for success and instead plan with the long term in mind.

 2018 taught me that if you want to succeed at anything, you’re going to have to learn how to find hope during seemingly never-ending bouts of loneliness and frustration.
 You’re going to have to learn how to focus on the big and small picture while managing a constant backlog of issues.
 Most importantly, and this was tough for me, you’re going to have to stop confusing yourself by thinking that things would be different if you would’ve done (insert decision you said no to) or if you had (insert the thing you need most right now).
 It’s confusing because you’re tricking yourself into believing that there’s some alternate universe where you are successful without these obstacles when in reality you will ultimately be successful because of these obstacles.